Rules and Procedures

 The Monograph Series promotes the publication at relatively low prices of the highest quality research monographs in economics.
 The Series also publishes the volumes of invited papers presented at the World Congresses.

-To submit a paper to the Monograph Series, the corresponding author must be a member of the Society.
+To submit a paper to the Monograph Series, the corresponding author must be a Members of the Society.

-Society members can purchase the Monographs with a discount of 40 percent.
+Members can purchase the Monographs with a discount of 40 percent.
 They also have free online access to the Monographs.
-The terms and conditions of use allow members to search and view individual chapters for personal use only.
-They may make copies, printed or otherwise, of one chapter or up to 5 percent of the pages from each monograph.
+The terms and conditions of use allow Members to search and view individual chapters for personal use only.
+They may make copies, printed or otherwise, of one (1) chapter or up to five (5) percent of the pages from each monograph.